MacDoland/technical-test-front-end-main/README.md

 I have some sketchy designs on some screens I would like to build which I'll send through via email later.
 My initial plan is finish a set of views for the existing controllers, and then maybe add a couple of my own to do a map and 3D scene.
 This way I can complete the requirements and afford myself some time later to jump on the cool bits!

+I installed husky to run linting / typescript compile checks pre git commit - however I struggled to figure out how to have it run reliably through sail and docker (with git credentials) so I've commented it out for now - I'll do manual checks for the interim and maybe look into it again later